 Swimsuit

-This item essential has a lot of variation with consideration of personal style as well as the customs where you are traveling.
-Even if you’re visiting inland, the hotel may have a pool or you may hike to a waterfall or cenote.
+This item is essential and has a lot of variation with consideration of personal style as well as the customs where you are traveling.
+Even if you’re visiting inland, the hotel may have a pool, or you may hike to a waterfall or cenote.
 If you are going to a Mexican beach resort, you’ll probably want to pack more than one.
-I also like to wear different styles – one piece, tankini, and bikini.
+I also like to wear different styles – one piece, tankini, and 2-piece (sorry, my bikini days are long past).

 Sarong

 I never travel without a sarong.
-It’s my essential go-to item that I’ve used as a beach cover-up, sundress, head covering for religious sites or conservative destinations, scarf, wind shawl, towel, pillow or seat covers, makeshift purse, privacy curtain, window shade, and packing padding.
+It’s the essential go-to item that I’ve used as a beach cover-up, sundress, head covering for religious sites or conservative destinations, scarf, wind shawl, towel, pillow or seat covers, makeshift purse, privacy curtain, window shade, and packing padding, scarf, wind shawl, towel, pillow or seat covers, makeshift purse, privacy curtain, window shade, and packing padding.

 God forbid, but it could also be used as a bandage, sling, tourniquet, or to tie a splint until you can get proper medical attention.